ALS: Gene Mutation, Protein Misfolding, and a Possible Treatment

 Amyotrophic lateral sclerosis can be a devastating disease, as I unfortunately know from experience.
 My mother died from the illness.
 The condition is also known as ALS, motor neuron or motor neurone disease, and Lou Gherig's disease.
 Gherig was a famous New York Yankees player who suffered from the illness.
 ALS is proving to be a very difficult condition to understand and to treat.
 An exciting discovery at Oregon State University may lead to an effective treatment for at least some cases of the disease, however.

 ALS is a neurodegenerative condition in which motor neurons are harmed and stop functioning.
 These neurons, or nerve cells, control movement, swallowing, speaking, and breathing.
 The patient develops problems with all these abilities, but in many patients the cognitive abilities of the brain are unaffected.
 Death is generally a consequence of breathing problems.
 Most patients die within two to five years of diagnosis.

 Technically, the term motor neuron disease refers to a group of diseases involving the degeneration of motor neurons.
-In North America, though, the term is nearly always synonymous with amyotrophic lateral sclerosis.
+In North America, though, it's nearly always synonymous with amyotrophic lateral sclerosis.
 In the UK, ALS is known as motor neurone disease.

 Stephen Hawking and Motor Neurone Disease

 Stephen Hawking is probably the first person that many people think of when they hear the term ALS, or motor neurone disease as it's called in Britain.
 Hawking is a famous physicist who was diagnosed with the disease at the age of 21.
 He lived with amyotrophic lateral sclerosis for fifty-five years.
 He died on March 14th, 2018.
 His long lifespan with the disease is amazing.
 He has a very slowly progressing form of the illness that appeared at a relatively early age.
 In most ALS sufferers, the disease appears in middle age or later and progresses rapidly.